 Event will celebrate school choice options; connect families with legislators

-The event will be attended by about 100 students, families and teachers from around the state who benefit from school choice options, including virtual education.
+The event will be attended by families across New Mexico who benefit from school choice options, including virtual education.
 Attendees will hear from school choice leaders, learn about legislation that could impact their schools of choice, and share their personal school choice stories with legislators.

 PublicSchoolOptions.org believes that every child, regardless of their zip code or how much money their parents make, deserves the best start in life.
 We firmly believe that begins with a parent’s ability to choose the school where their child will thrive — whether that’s in a traditional brick and mortar school, public virtual school, charter school, home school, or private school.
 Every child learns differently, even within the same family.
 Giving parents options so their child can succeed is critical.

 Tuesday, January 30

 10 a.m. – Program